Korean Serum Ingredients Guide for Beginners: How to Choose the Right Formula

 What is the best Korean serum ingredient for beginners?

-Are Korean serums always gentle?
+Are Korean serums always gentler than other serums?

 Sources